 "When cats appear to be staring into space, they may actually be detecting subtle motion, as their vision is much more acute than ours,"

 Dogs do this as well.
 It is thought that dogs and cats can see in some spectrums of light that we humans cannot.
 They are very much seeing something or detecting a motion that we cannot see.
 I suppose when you apply this to the paranormal, we as investigators often use cameras modified to see in these spectrums of light as it is thought it can enhance the chance to see something 'paranormal'.
 This is why a lot of people rely on their animals to tell them if a spirit is around.

 Animals we know are not just our pets, they are part of our families.
 They have a brain.
-In the same way a human has a brain that could be capable of psychical phenomena, then we have to entertain the idea that animals have these same capabilities.
-In fact they can see and hear a lot that we cannot so potentially they could be capable of even more than what we are when it comes to psychical phenomena.
+In the same way, a human has a brain that could be capable of psychical phenomena, then we have to entertain the idea that animals have these same capabilities.
+In fact, they can see and hear a lot that we cannot so potentially they could be capable of even more than what we are when it comes to psychical phenomena.
 Or maybe because they have better senses and aren't focused on all of the outside 'noise' of the world they see things purely as they are - nothing paranormal, just something we aren't noticing or seeing ourselves.
-In the same way people have different beliefs about the paranormal, the same applies with animals.
+In the same way, people have different beliefs about the paranormal, the same applies to animals.

 So what do you think?
 Do you think animals are psychic?
 Or do you think they are just better recognising patterns, smells sounds etc?

 If you enjoy LLIFS, consider buying me a book (otherwise known as buy me a coffee but I don't drink coffee and I LOVE books).
 Your donation helps to fund the LLIFS website so everyone can continue to access great paranormal content and resources for FREE!Follow LLIFS on Facebook

 Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!